Deck Screws Guide: Parts & Purposes

 Basic flat head deck screws and wood deck screws are commonly used for most general purpose wood-working projects.
 This includes joist, blocking and stair stringer installation.
 The most popular screws we sell for this purpose are the R4 Deck Screws By GRK Fasteners.

-Should I use screws or nails for my deck?
+Should I use screws or nails on a deck or deck board?

 Deck screws are much more highly recommended to build a deck per engineers and official building code regulations.
 While nails tend to be less expensive, deck screws actually tighten and hold the fibers of the wood together providing a stronger, more durable hold.